-Go to: www.acinet.org
+Go to: www.careeronestop.org

-In the Toolkit at a Glance section of the home page, under the State and Local heading, click on State Profiles.
+In the Toolkit section of the home page, under the State and Local heading, click on State Profiles.

 Choose your state of interest from the dropdown menu and click Continue.

 You will find demographic information, occupation rankings (fastest-growing, most openings, highest-paying, etc.), the largest employers (with contact information), and state resources.